takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 ): Node<'float'>
 ```

-Converts a depth value to view Z using the specified camera settings (defaults to the camera used for rendering the frame).
+Converts a depth value to view Z using the given camera settings (defaults to the camera used for rendering the frame).

 <a id='-depth-to-color'></a>